bhrutledge/exploring-venv/slides.md

 ???

-- Run the `venv` module as a script
+- Run the `venv` module as a script, asking it to create a virtualenv
-- We'll see the contents of the directory later
+- Creates a directory; we'll see the contents of the directory later

 --